john-connor98/Resume/README.md

-Final year B. Tech student at NIT Kurukshetra, I have a good grasp on Data Structure and Algorithms.
+Design Engineer in Lava International and passed out from NIT Kurukshetra in 2021.
+I have a good grasp on Data Structure and Algorithms.
 And a keen interest in the field of software development.
 Passionate about learning new things, implementing and launching new projects.
+Quick learner and good command over my skills and eager to learn things.